Showing is a biosecurity risk

 less frequent grooming may help to limit the spread of the disease

 to other sheep and people.
+Do not share equipment without proper disinfecting.

 Limit access to your farm and flock